Miguel Enríquez (politician)

 Miguel Humberto Enríquez Espinosa ([miˈɣel enˈrikes espiˈnosa]; March 27, 1944 – October 5, 1974) was a physician and a founder of the Chilean Marxist-Leninist urban guerrilla Movement of the Revolutionary Left (MIR), founded in 1965.
 He was General Secretary of the MIR between 1967 and his death in 1974.

-After the September 11, 1973 coup Enriquez led the political-military resistance of MIR against the newly established dictatorship.
+After the September 11, 1973, coup Enriquez led the political-military resistance of MIR against the newly established dictatorship.

 After a year of Enríquez operating clandestinely, Pinochet's secret police, the DINA, discovered his safe-house in the working class district of San Miguel in Santiago.
-On October 5, 1974 his house was surrounded by DINA agents backed by heavily armed security forces personnel with an armored personnel carrier and a helicopter.
+On October 5, 1974, his house was surrounded by DINA agents backed by heavily armed security forces personnel with an armored personnel carrier and a helicopter.
 He was wounded in the beginning of the assault covering the retreat of his pregnant wife (Carmen Castillo, also wounded) and two other men that fled.
 He received ten bullet wounds, including one to the head.

 His son, Marco Enríquez-Ominami, is a prominent politician in Chile, and was a candidate for the presidential election of 2009, and then again in 2013, 2017 and in 2021, losing all of the elections.

 Biography

-Miguel Enríquez was born in Concepción, Chile into the upper middle class family of Edgardo Enríquez Frödden and Raquel Espinosa Townsend.
+Miguel Enríquez was born in Talcahuano, Chile, into the upper middle class family of Edgardo Enríquez Frödden and Raquel Espinosa Townsend.
 His father Enríquez Frödden had been a prominent academic and political figure in Chile.
 He was a medical doctor and professor of anatomy of the University of Concepción, Chile, where he was principal (1969–1972).
 He had been a prominent figure in the Partido Radical (Radical Party) - in 1973 and he was appointed by Salvador Allende to the position of Minister of Education in the Popular Unity government.
-Dr. Edgardo Enríquez Frödden served also during 25 years as medical-surgeon in the Chilean Navy, as commander of the Hospital at the Navy Base in Talcahuano and with a one-year-long specialization in the USA.
+Dr. Edgardo Enríquez Frödden served also during 25 years as medical-surgeon in the Chilean Navy, as commander of the hospital at the Navy Base in Talcahuano and with a one-year-long specialization in the USA.
 His mother Espinosa Townsend graduated from the School of Law of the University of Concepción, Chile.
 Miguel had also two uncles which were Senators at the Chilean Parliament, Humberto Enríquez Frödden (Miguel's second name) and Inés Enríquez Frödden.

 Miguel did his first school years at Saint John's, an exclusive English private school in Concepción.
 He continued his secondary education at "Liceo Enrique Molina" where at the age of 13 and 15, respectively, he met Marcello Ferrada de Noli and Bautista van Schouwen Vasey.
 With these friends and his elder brothers Marco Antonio and Edgardo Enríquez, Miguel would constitute at the end of the fifties the first core of comrades around his socialist-libertarian project of those early years.
 The same group would initiate a few years later the political nucleus at the youth section of the Socialist Party which under Miguel's university years evolved to the foundation of MIR.